Reopening Schools: Parent Guide

 Personal Student Belongings

-Students will not have access to lockers or cubbies during COVID-19; all belongings will stay with them in the classroom.
+Students will not have access to lockers during COVID-19; all belongings will stay with them in the classroom.
+Use of cubbies and hooks will be permitted with physical distancing guidelines in place.
 Students will be asked to bring a minimal amount of personal belongings to school (please see below).
-Student belongings should be taken home each day to be cleaned as needed.

 - To support a safe and comfortable environment, elementary students are asked to bring the following items clearly labelled with the student’s name: lunch, knapsack or tote bag for personal belongings, face masks, personal water bottle, seasonal outdoor wear, only those items that are necessary for the day (e.g., pencil case, laptop, textbooks, notebook, agenda, etc.).
+Elementary students are now permitted to bring indoor shoes to school each day.
+Schools will communicate additional procedures directly with families.
 Personal technology can be brought in, but it cannot be shared and must be wiped down when it comes into the school.

 - Secondary students are to bring: knapsack or tote bag for personal belongings, face masks, personal water bottle, seasonal outdoor wear, only those items that are necessary for the day (e.g. laptop, textbook, notebook, pens/pencils, calculator, etc.).
 Personal technology can be brought in, but it cannot be shared and must be wiped down when it comes into the school.